Easy Tres Leches Cake With Cake Mix

 • While yellow cake bakes, whisk together half of the heavy cream, evaporated milk, and sweetened condensed milk.

-• Once cake is baked and allowed to cool for 10-15 minutes, use a toothpick or fork to poke holes all over the cake.
+• Once cake is baked and allowed to cool for at least 20-30 minutes, use a fork to poke holes all over the cake.
 A little bit at a time, pour milk mixture over the cake, allowing it to soak in before pouring additional mix.
 Continue until all milk is poured and soaked in.

 • Use other half of the heavy cream to make whipped cream; mix powdered sugar in slowly as you beat heavy cream in another large bowl with an electric mixer on high speed.
 Beat until soft peaks form on beaters.